futurewei-cloud/chogori-platform/coding-style.md

 ## Long lines

-If a line becomes excessively long (>120 characters?), or is just complicated, break it into two or more lines.
+If a line becomes excessively long (>160 characters), or is just complicated, break it into two or more lines.
 The second (and succeeding lines) are _continuation lines_, and have a double indent:

     ```c++
         if ((some_condition && some_other_condition)